Documentation Platform

 UI and UX Design

 - Dynamic provider configuration with real-time updates for user-specific documentation paths.
-This allows the author to define provider-specific content and also allows users to see documentation tailored to their specific cloud provider and configuration, enhancing the relevance and usability of the content.
+The system enables authors to define provider-specific content and delivers documentation tailored to each user's cloud provider and configuration, improving relevance and usability.
 Example

 - .
 For example, the CLI reports host, region, and AZ information based on the user's specified cloud provider.